BIR Official Receipts and Sales Invoices in the Philippines

 3. Total amount which the purchaser pays or is obligated to pay to the seller with the indication that such includes VAT;

-• The amount of VAT shall be shown as a separate item in the receipt or invoice;
+• The amount of VAT shall be shown as a separate item in the invoice;

-• If the sale is exempt from VAT, the term “VAT-exempt sale” shall be written or printed prominently on the invoice or receipt;
+• If the sale is exempt from VAT, the term “VAT-exempt sale” shall be written or printed prominently on the invoice;

-• If the sale is subject to 0% VAT, the term “VAT-zero rate sale” shall be written or printed prominently on the invoice or receipt;
+• If the sale is subject to 0% VAT, the term “VAT-zero rate sale” shall be written or printed prominently on the invoice;

-• If the sale involves goods, properties, or service some of which are subject to VAT and some zero-rated or VAT-exempt, a breakdown of such sales shall clearly be indicated, unless the seller each type of receipt or invoice for the corresponding VATable, zero-rated, and VAT-exempt sale.
+• If the sale involves goods, properties, or service some of which are subject to VAT and some zero-rated or VAT-exempt, a breakdown of such sales shall clearly be indicated, unless the seller each type invoice for the corresponding VATable, zero-rated, and VAT-exempt sale.

 Summary